AzureXX/the-kingdom/README.md

 - **🪨 Stone** - Advanced building material from quarries
 - **🌾 Food** - Produced by farms, consumed by castles
 - **👑 Prestige** - Prestige currency for permanent upgrades

+### Events
+Random events occur every 1-3 minutes, presenting players with choices that affect their resources:

+- **🛒 Merchant Visit** - Trade opportunities for resources
+- **⚔️ Bandit Raid** - Defend your village or pay tribute
+- **🌾 Bountiful Harvest** - Rare windfall of multiple resources
+- **☀️ Drought** - Environmental challenges affecting production
+- **👑 Royal Tax** - Government demands affecting your wealth
+- **👤 Mysterious Stranger** - Mysterious offers with prestige rewards
+- **🦠 Plague** - Deadly outbreaks requiring treatment
+- **🎉 Festival** - Celebratory events boosting morale

+Each event offers multiple choices with different resource costs and rewards.
+Choices may be disabled if you lack required resources, and some events can reduce resources to zero if chosen without sufficient reserves.
+If a player doesn't make a choice within 30 seconds or before the next event time, the event automatically resolves using a predefined default choice for each event type.

 ### Buildings
 Five types of buildings create a production chain: